intel-lab-lkp/linux/Documentation/process/backporting.rst

 the changes by hand.
-Perhaps the patch is changing a function call argument from ``0`` to ``1`` while a conflicting change added an entirely new (and insignificant) parameter to the end of the parameter list; in that case, it's easy enough to change the argument from ``0`` to ``1`` by hand and leave the rest of the arguments alone.
-This technique of manually applying changes is mostly useful if the conflict pulled in a lot of unrelated context that you don't really need to care about.
+Perhaps the patch is changing a function call argument from ``0`` to ``1`` while a conflicting change added an entirely new (and insignificant) parameter to the end of the parameter list; in that case, it is easy enough to change the argument from ``0`` to ``1`` by hand and leave the rest of the arguments alone.
+This technique of manually applying changes is mostly useful if the conflict pulled in a lot of unrelated context that you do not really need to care about.

 For particularly nasty conflicts with many conflict markers, you can use